 From the business case to building a sense of community, what is it really like to create better, more sustainable places to live, work and do business?
-Ben Gill shares insights from the brains behind three of our inspiring One Planet Communities
+Patrick Clift shares insights from the brains behind three One Planet Living communities

 I’m a complete sucker for well-designed, sustainable homes.
 And the icing on the cake is when I get to share this passion with the world.
 So, you can imagine my excitement when BBC South News got in touch last week to ask if they could do a feature on Springfield Meadows – a zero-carbon housing development that we’ve been working on with green developers, Ssassy Property, for the past few years.

 Walking towards the site with the film crew I felt a huge sense of pride thinking about what has been achieved in just two years.
 Back in 2018 we held a workshop with the project team and two future residents of Springfield, helping them imagine how we could make One Planet Living a reality for them in their new community.
 But today?
 We no longer have to imagine – those residents are now happily moved in.
 It’s a beautiful, fully functioning, life-enhancing reality.

 Warm, healthy homes in a thriving, green community

 Springfield Meadows sits on an 8-acre rural plot in the village of Southmoor, with great transport links to iconic Oxford, just 11 miles away.
 The 25 new-build homes were designed to help residents lead happier and healthier lives with a very small carbon footprint.

 framework throughout planning and construction to achieve this.
 This considers all aspects of sustainability – not just things like waste, water and energy, but supporting the local community and economy too.
 So, as well as being highly energy efficient, with solar panels and connection to green power, the homes were built using local labour, with 35% affordable housing.

 I believe that this is the future of housing; one that every single one of us, and the planet, deserves.Nicole Lazarus, Head of One Planet Living, Bioregional